polytypic/fastener/README.md

 `F.transformMove(move, fn, zipper)` applies the given function to the zipper focused on after the given movement.
 The function must the return a zipper focused on the same element that it was given.
-Then the focus is moved back to the element that the zipper was originall focused on.
+Then the focus is moved back to the element that the zipper was originally focused on.
 Nothing is done in case of an illegal move.

 For example: